 In the featured design, there’s a pair with a teak stool in between.
-The tonal and textural ivory bouclé fabric is great to contrast off the black elements in the room.
+The tonal and textural ivory bouclé fabric is great to contrast the black elements in the room.

 A pair will make a statement on either rug option and are great for extra seating.
-The cozy chair features a pillow-like construction, wide channel ergonomic design, and a loungy but supportive shape.
+The cozy chair features a pillow-like construction, a wide channel ergonomic design, and a loungy but supportive shape.

 The walnut plinth base adds warmth and interest to the design.